InventBoss/MeDaBot-JavaScript/README.md

 # MeDaBot Warnings

-Now this bot is pretty good by my standards but is has a few red flags:
+Now this bot is pretty good by my standards but it has a few red flags:

 ### 1. This bot has 0 filter on anything that comes into it